datanomads-dev/poker.py/README.md

 # Joker

 Joker does not fit into the fifty-two card matrix of the data model.
-Introduction of a joker boolean to the hand object was a straightforward task and added little complexity to the identification functions.
+Introduction of a joker boolean to the hand object was a straightforward task and added little complexity to the identification algorithm.
+This was an easy feature addition which added confidence in the data model.

 # TODO